NguyenMinh-Quan/NguyenMinh-Quan/README.md

 - 👋 Hi, I’m @NguyenMinh-Quan
 - 👀 I’m interested in computer and badminton!
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python!
-- 📫 Contact me though my gmail: minhquan05072011@gmail.com
 - 😜 That's all!
 <!---
 NguyenMinh-Quan/NguyenMinh-Quan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.